PersiaML/tutorials/src/customization/index.md

 ### Add ID Type Feature
 IDTypeFeature contains variable length of categorical data.
 In PERSIA, `IDTypeFeature` store the `List[np.array]` data that is a list of list form of sparse matrix.
-And it only accept the `np.uint64` element.
+And it only accepts the `np.uint64` element.

 For example, you can add `user_id` and `photo_id` data into a `IDTypeFeatureSparse`.